hackclub/hackclub/workshops/hack_club_badge_generator/README.md

     draw.text(position, text, color, font=font)
     return text_label
 ```
-First we get the fontsize by calling the `get_fontsize()` function.
+First we get the font size by calling the `get_fontsize()` function.
 Then we sent the font to gobold regular.
 The line `font = ImageFont.truetype('Gobold Regular.otf', size=fontsize)` sets the font and the fontsize.
 We set the color of the font to the hack club red color using `color = 'rgb(236,55,80)'`.
 Now we will create a transparent label and write the text to the center of the badge. `strip_width, strip_height = 669, 99` defines the width and height of the label we are creating.
 Now we create the label using the `Image.new()` function.
 The 3 parameters we pass are